Pago Pago, American Samoa: 19th century

 In 1871, the local steamer business of W. H. Webb required coal and he sent Captain E. Wakeman to Samoa in order to evaluate the suitability of Pago Pago as a coaling station.
 Wakeman approved the harbor and alerted the U.S. Navy about Germany's intent to take over the area.
 The U.S. Navy responded a few months later by dispatching Commander Richard Meade from Honolulu, Hawaii to assess Pago Pago's suitability as a naval station.
 Meade arrived in Pago Pago on USS Narragansett and made a treaty with the Mauga for the exclusive use of the harbor and a set of commercial regulations to govern the trading and shipping in Pago Pago.
 He also purchased land for a new naval station.
+High Chief Mauga of Pago Pago stated his wish for the village to be recognized as Tutuila Island’s capital.

-The chief of Pago Pago signed a treaty with the U.S. in 1872, giving the American government considerable influence on the island.
-It was acquired by the United States through a treaty in 1877.
+In 1872, the chief of Pago Pago signed a treaty with the U.S., giving the American government considerable influence on the island.
+Later, also in 1872, German consul Theodore Weber arrived in Pago Pago soon after Richard W. Meade’s departure.
+He cautioned Mauga that the treaty with the Americans was not official and insisted that German interests in the harbor be safeguarded.

+On August 7, 1873, Colonel Albert Barnes Steinberger—an associate of President Ulysses S. Grant and representative of the Pacific Mail Steamship Company—arrived in Pago Pago.
+He found that High Chief Mauga already regarded himself as under U.S. protection by virtue of his treaty with Richard W. Meade, though its terms had been largely neglected.
+No pilotage or watering facilities existed, and the buoys once placed by the USS Narragansett had long since drifted away.
+With the other members of the Treaty Board living 80 miles away in Apia, Mauga had been left unable to maintain the harbor on his own.
+Before moving on to Upolu, Steinberger insisted that at least Whale Rock, a hidden hazard to navigation, be properly marked with a buoy.

+Tutuila Island was acquired by the United States through a treaty in 1877.
 One year after the naval base was built at Pearl Harbor in 1887, the U.S. government established a naval station in Pago Pago.
 It was primarily used as a fueling station for both naval- and commercial ships.